Ninja Walking

 Exercise One

 Push-ups.
 Do them on your fists to strengthen the structural alignment for striking.
 We will be incorporating the Dynamic Effort Method here, which is basically lifting a non-maximal load (your bodyweight) as fast as possible.
 Begin in the top portion of the push-up.
 Descend in a slow, controlled manner.
 At the bottom portion of the exercise, explode upwards as fast as possible.
-Try for 5 repetitions.
+Do 10-25 repetitions.
 Rest 60 seconds, then move on to exercise two.

 Exercise Two

 Bodyweight Squats.
 Do them in Jumonji no Kamae, as shown below.
 Utilize the same protocol as above.
 Descend in a slow, controlled manner.
 At the bottom of the squat, explode back to standing.
-Try for 5 to 10 repetitions.
+Do 25 repetitions.
 Rest for one minute, then move on to exercise three.

 Exercise Three